sutthirak/bundit/README.md

 ##Requirement

 Bundit was written in Go.
-You have to install Go by follow this document first.
+You have to install Go by following this document first.

 https://golang.org/doc/install